-The network of physical objects that are embedded with sensors, software, and other technologies for the purpose of connecting and exchanging data with other devices and systems over the internet together constitutes the Internet of Things (IoT).
+The Internet of Things in Engineering is embedded with sensors, software, and other technologies for the purpose of connecting and exchanging data with other devices and systems over the internet together constitutes the Internet of Things (IoT).
 These physical objects range from ordinary household items to industrial tools.
-According to an analysis, more than 7 billion connected IoT devices at present.
+According to an analysis, more than 7 billion connected IoT devices are at present.
 It is expected that it will grow to 10 billion by the end of 2020 and possibly 22 billion by 2025.

 Advantages of IoT:

-The Internet of Things has emerged as one of the new technology where integrating the devices using the internet in an active manner holds the key.
+The Internet of Things in Engineering has emerged as a new technology where integrating the devices using the internet in an active manner holds the key.
 The various advantages of the IoT are:

 - Time-saving: The probability of making the right decision lies with the data.
-The more the information, the easier it is to make the right decision.
-Knowing what to bring from the confectionery shop without checking at your own, not only saves times, also brings ease to life.
+The more information, the easier it is to make the right decision.
+Knowing what to bring from the confectionery shop without checking on your own, not only saves time, but also brings ease to life.

-- Ease of life: The computers through the embedded sensors on different products can gather the information on the expiration date of products before one consumes.
+- Ease of life: The computers through the embedded sensors on different products can gather information on the expiration date of products before one consumes them.
 Hence it improves the quality of life.